Keith Lincoln

-Keith Payson Lincoln (May 8, 1939 – July 27, 2019) was an American professional football player who was a running back for eight seasons in the American Football League (AFL).
-He played college football for the Washington State Cougars before choosing to play with the San Diego Chargers in the AFL over the established National Football League (NFL).
+Keith Payson Lincoln (May 8, 1939 – July 27, 2019) was an American professional football player who was a halfback for eight seasons in the American Football League (AFL), primarily with the San Diego Chargers.
+He played college football for the Washington State Cougars.
 Lincoln was a two-time All-AFL selection and a five-time AFL All-Star.
-A member of the Chargers Hall of Fame, he won an AFL championship with San Diego in 1963, when he was named the most valuable player (MVP) of the championship game.
+A member of the Chargers Hall of Fame, he won an AFL championship with the Chargers in 1963, when he was named the most valuable player (MVP) of the championship game.
 He had a stint with the Buffalo Bills before returning to San Diego and finishing his career.

-Early years
+Early life

 Born in Reading, Michigan, on May 8, 1939, Lincoln graduated in 1957 from Monrovia High School in Monrovia, California, in Los Angeles County.
 He played college football at Washington State University (WSU) in Pullman, Washington.
 Originally a quarterback on the Cougars' freshman team, he was moved to halfback and was also the team's punter.
 He was nicknamed the "Moose of the Palouse", given to him by a sportswriter from Spokane.

 Lincoln was inducted into the WSU Athletic Hall of Fame in 1979. and the State of Washington Sports Hall of Fame in 1980.
 In 1995, he was named to Washington State's all-time team by a panel of experts commissioned by The Spokesman-Review to commemorate the 100th anniversary of the school's football program.